deliveroo/deliveroo.engineering/_posts/2019-02-03-improving-stream-data-quality-with-protobuf-schema-validation.md

 environment.
 This is where Confluent Schema Registry excels, as schema definitions can be accessed without the need to include generated code within client applications.

-We found our first requirement for this type of dynamic schema use case came from observing how our Kafka Producer API kept up to date with a constantly evolving Protobuf model repo.
+We found our first requirement for this type of dynamic schema use case came from observing how awkward it was to keep the Producer API up to date with a constantly evolving Protobuf model repo.
 Initially, we had configured it so that the API required a library version update and re-release of the application every time the schema changed.
 This was quickly deemed too heavyweight to suit the pace of development.

 To get around this, we implemented a method for the Producer API to quickly adapt to the latest schemas, by again making use of the Protobuf FileDescriptor API.
 This method of schema distribution generates a master binary